 VPNArea clearly commits to unblocking popular services on its website and in its clients, which is good to see - but does the company really deliver?

 VPNArea has three specialist servers for Netflix: one in the US, one which gets you in to US Netflix but is physically located in the EU (and so faster, in theory, if you're in Europe), and one for UK Netflix.
-All of these worked just fine in our tests.
+We couldn't connect to the second, for some unknown reason, but the others worked just fine in our tests.

 We completed our evaluation with some privacy tests, and these were more successful.
 VPNArea correctly shielded our identity at all times, blocking DNS and WebRTC leaks without any extra effort on our part.

-VPNArea is a likeable service with some decent apps, interesting features and effective Netflix-unblocking thrown in.
-The speed and connection issues we noticed are a concern, but may not affect everyone, and shouldn't stop you giving the VPN a try.
+VPNArea is a likeable service with decent desktop apps, interesting features and the ability to unblock every platform we tried.
+The mobile apps are a little underpowered and the connection issues are a concern, but may not affect everyone, and shouldn't stop you giving the VPN a try.

 - We've also highlighted the best VPN